brendanhasz/probflow/docs/example_batch_normalization.rst

     model.fit(x, y)

-TODO: the :class:`.DenseNet`, :class:`.DenseRegression`, and :class:`.DenseClassifier` models take a ``batch_norm`` keyword argument which specifies whether to insert batch normalization layers between each dense layer.
+TODO: the :func:`.DenseNet`, :func:`.DenseRegression`, and :func:`.DenseClassifier` models take a ``batch_norm`` keyword argument which specifies whether to insert batch normalization layers between each dense layer.
 The network with batch normalization in the example above could have been created using :class:`.DenseNet`:

 .. code-block:: python